 It is reasonable to think that the universe made by a God who does not waver would be governed by unvarying natural laws.

-Along those lines, Psalm 50:6 tells us that the “heavens proclaim his righteousness.”
+Along those lines, Psalm 50:6 tells us that the “heavens declare God’s righteousness.”
 From my vantage point, the righteousness revealed in the heavens would be most clearly manifested through the conformity of the heavenly bodies (and all of nature, for that matter) to constant laws.

-An interesting interplay of these ideas is found in Jeremiah 33:25–26.
-Here, the Lord compares the certainty of the covenant he established with his people to the established laws of heaven and earth.
-To put it another way, if we ever wonder if God will keep his promises, all we need to do is look to the constancy of the laws of nature.
+An interesting interplay of these ideas is found in Jeremiah 33:25.
+Here, the Lord compares the certainty of the covenant He established with His people to the “established laws of heaven and earth.”1 To put it another way, if we ever wonder if God will keep his promises, all we need to do is look to the constancy of the laws of nature.